Jala3400/Logo_to_ASCII/docs/tutorial.md

 ![Tentacles](../images/sources/tentacles.png)

--   To draw borders between colors, use `--borders all`.
+-   To draw borders between colors, use `-b, --borders all`.
 This detects color and brightness changes and draws black borders.
--   The thickness of the border can be changed with `-k, --thickness` and it is measured in pixels.
+-   The thickness of the border can be changed with `-k, --thick <BORDER_THICKNESS>` and it is measured in pixels.

 > [!Warning]
 > Here we use `--borders all` instead of `--borders color` because the background color is transparent.
 Because of [how this app works](how-it-works.md), the transparent pixels are transformed into black, which shares the same hue as red, so just checking for color will not detect the border between the red tentacle and the background.